Kalmera74/Kalmera74/README.md

 ### Hi there 👋

 My name is Kamil Demirtaş.
-I'm a game developer currently working at a hyper-casual game studio with an ambition to do more.
+I'm a game developer currently working on hybrid-casual games with an ambition to do more.
 I have worked on backend development before.
 In my last start-up, I was responsible for back-end development, project management, and coordinating the development of different projects with regard to customers' needs.

 - 🔭 I’m currently working on